Supplementary data: Manitoba

 Priority 3 Action 2: Eliminate low-benefit practices and adopt high-value practices

-Topic: Reducing unnecessary screening and follow-up
+Topic: Optimizing screening and appropriate follow-up

 Data source: Provincial cancer agencies and programs

-Topic: Reducing unnecessary screening and follow-up
+Topic: Optimizing screening and appropriate follow-up

 Data source: Provincial cancer agencies and programs